+.
 In conclusion permit me to assure you that I feel the strongest confidence that the wise and patriotic policy announced in your Inaugural will, as soon as it takes shape in action, produce such fruits that the whole country will enjoy the blessing of peace, prosperity and harmony.
-Thanking you, sir, for the courtesy you have extended to to me, with my good wishes.
+Thanking you, to me, with my good wishes.

-I am, very respectfully, your obedient ser-WADE HAMPTON. vant, Governor of South Carolina.
+I am, very respectfully, your obedient ser-WADE HAMPTON, Governor of South Carolina.

-ALL FOOLS DAY IN OHIO .- Cincinati, the time in the transmittor are reflected as April 1.-An unusal number of ingenius and successful hoaxes were perpetrated here in N. Y. Sun. to-day.
+ALL FOOLS DAY IN ORIO .- Cincinati April 1.-An unusal number of ingenius and successful hoaxes were perpetrated here to-day.
 Free excursions of various kinds were advertised, and drew hundreds of unsuspecting people from their homes, who could with difficulty be made to believe that they were "sold."
-Nearly the entire Board of Aldermen assembled at the Grand Hotel vitation to join an excursion over the New Southern Railroad, including free lunch at time before they caught the idea.
-Two or them to meet and take charge of a corpse which would arrive at the Little Miami depot, on a certain train.
-Seven hearses and the undertakers' wagons astonished each other by arriving on the ground about the same time.
+Nearly the entire Board of Aldermen assembled at the Grand Hotel in the morning, in response to a printed invitation to join an excursion over the New Southern Railroad, including free lunch at Lexington, Ky., and general inspection of the line of the road.
+They waitted a long time before they caught the idea.
+Two or three hundred people were hoaxed by a bogus free excursion train to look at suburban property.
+A hundred or two more assem-bled at a certain rendezvous to take a trip upon a steamer, which was found to have no wheel.
+Nearly all the undertakers in the city were victimized by telegrams directing them to meet and take charge of a corpse which would arrive at the Little Minmi depot, on a certain train.
+Seven heares and the undertakers wagons astonished each other by arriving on the ground about the